ftheberge/graph-partition-and-measures/README.md

 # Graph_Aware_Measures
-Python code implementing 11 graph-aware measures for comparing graph partitions.
+Python3 code implementing 11 graph-aware measures for comparing graph partitions.

 The measures are respectively:
 * 'rand': the RAND index